 A TV camera captures Benazir Bhutto entering a vehicle moments before the attack that took her life (ARY Television, Pakistan)

-Interior Minister Hamid Nawaz said today investigators had resolved the “whole mystery” behind the assassination.
+Meanwhile, Interior Minister Hamid Nawaz said investigators had resolved the “whole mystery” behind the assassination.

 “We have the evidence that al-Qaida and Taliban were behind the suicide attack on Benazir Bhutto,” Nawaz said.

-Interior Ministry spokesman Javed Iqbal Cheema said the government recorded an “intelligence intercept” in which Mehsud “congratulated his people for carrying out this cowardly act.”
+Cheema said the government recorded an “intelligence intercept” in which Baitullah Mehsud, described as an al-Qaida leader, “congratulated his people for carrying out this cowardly act.”

-A Pakistani official told the country’s GEO-TV the suicide bomber belonged to Lashkar-e-Jhangvi, an al-Qaida-linked Sunni Muslim militant group the government has blamed for hundreds of killings.
+An Interior Ministry spokesman told Pakistan’s GEO-TV the suicide bomber belonged to Lashkar-e-Jhangvi, an al-Qaida-linked Sunni Muslim militant group the government has blamed for hundreds of killings.

 The claim, however, has not appeared on Islamist websites where messages from al-Qaida regularly appear.